 The last day the county election office can mail a ballot to a voter is the Tuesday before the election.

-If you mail your advance ballot, it must be received at the Election Office by 7 p.m. on Election Day to be counted.
+- If you mail your advance ballot, it must be postmarked and received by the Friday after the election to be eligible to be counted.

 Safeguarding your Advance Ballot